top of page

 The Isotope Man by Charles Eric Maine

-After I was impressed by Charles Edward Maine's Calculated Risk, I bought a nice hardcover copy of The Isotope Man, hoping for the same sci-fi excitement.
-This didn't come up to the same level, but was entertaining.
-I see from another reviewer that this story began originally as a thirty minute television show, then a film in 1955, and then a novel form in 1957.
-It was the first of three novels starring Mike Delaney, Science Reporter.
-I was still expecting science fiction, so I was a little disappointed that it's more an espionage thriller.
+This thriller from Charles Eric Maine didn't rise to the same level as his impressive Calculated Risk, but it was entertaining.
+This originated as a thirty-minute television show, then a film in 1955, and was then published in 1957.
+It was the first of three novels starring Mike Delaney: Science Reporter.
+Expecting science fiction, I was a little disappointed that it's more of an espionage thriller.

 1957/ Hardcover / 184 pages